 “Economics, and indeed human civilization, can only be measured and calibrated in terms of human beings.
 Everything in economics has to be adjusted for people, first, and abandoning the illusory numerical analyses that inevitably put numbers ahead of people, capitalism ahead of democracy, and degradation ahead of compassion.”

-That was perhaps the key point in the white paper proposing an alternative to capitalism, a people-centered form of economics.
+That was perhaps the key point in the white paper proposing , a people-centered form of economics.
 Following the death of the author last year, I began to look back on what had influenced this work and the dedication of a friends life to the cause of vulnerable and neglected children.